Lien Chan: October 2005 visit to Shenyang

 In October 2005, Lien made his second visit to the mainland.
 He visited Shenyang, Liaoning to pay homage to his maternal grandmother's tomb at Lansheng Village and the school where his mother studied.

 2006 visit to Mainland China

-In April 2006, Lien departed to Mainland China to visit Fujian.
-He paid tribute to his ancestors in Zhangzhou and received an honorary doctor's degree from Xiamen University in Xiamen.
+In April 2006, Lien departed to mainland China to visit Fujian.
+He paid tribute to his ancestors in Zhangzhou and received an honorary doctor's degree from Xiamen University.

-On 11 April 2006, Lien arrived in Hangzhou, Zhejiang.
+On April 11, 2006, Lien arrived in Hangzhou, Zhejiang.
 He was welcomed by Xia Baolong, deputy secretary of Zhejiang Provincial Committee of the Chinese Communist Party at the Hangzhou Xiaoshan International Airport.
 In Hangzhou, Lien met with provincial government leaders and visited the West Lake.

 Two days later, Lien visited Beijing to attend the first Cross-Straits Economic Trade and Culture Forum.
 Lien met with CCP general secretary Hu Jintao at the forum, where both underscored the peaceful development of relations between the two sides.